ML-Bioinfo-CEITEC/tidyverse-workshop-20200302/install-instructions.md

 If possible, also, please, sign up for a free RStudio Cloud account at https://rstudio.cloud/.
 The RStudio Cloud will be used as a backup if there will be anything wrong with your installation.

+If you have never seen R before, I recommend familiarize yourself with the environment before the course.
+There are many free courses and materials all over the internet that can help you ([Coursera](https://www.coursera.org/specializations/statistics), [EdX](https://www.edx.org/course/introduction-to-r-for-data-science-2), [DataCamp](https://www.datacamp.com/courses/free-introduction-to-r), [Udacity](https://www.udacity.com/course/data-analysis-with-r--ud651), [Software Carpentery](https://swcarpentry.github.io/r-novice-gapminder/)).

 We look forward to meeting you,

 Petr and Andrea